zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 I guarantee you that if you continue listening to t he wonderful scripts by our wonderful scriptwriter, your English will get bette r.
 That’s what you’ll get in return for listening.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hanks for listening to me.
+Thanks for listening to me.
 Come back and listen to us again right here on ESL Podcast.

 # Types of Neighborhoods